mupfdev/SNESoIP/README.md

 ### Assembly ###

-Here are some instructions on how to setup the rev. 02 hardware:
+Here are some instructions on how to assemble the external components of the rev. 02 hardware:

 ![Assembly 1](hardware/images/instructions/assembly-rev02-01-small.jpg?raw=true)